uma-pi1/pi1-docker/README.md

 Open a browser and enter [http://localhost:8887/8/9](http://localhost:8888), depending on whether you are opening the pySpark notebook (LSDM, 8887), the ML/DL notebook (8888), or the PI2 C notebook (8889).

-#### Transfer Between Host and Notebook
+### Transfer Between Host and Notebook

-All files placed in the folder `./shared` located in the root directory of this repository on your host machine will directly appear in your jupyter lab environment.
+All files placed in the folder `./shared` located in the root directory of this repository on your host machine will directly appear in your JupyterLab environment in the folder `shared` (because the root of JupyterLab's file tree is `/home/jovyan` and `shared` is placed there).
-Vice versa, notebooks created in jupyter lab will directly be stored in the folder `./shared` on your host machine.
+Vice versa, notebooks created in JupyterLab in the directory `shared` will directly be stored in the folder `./shared` on your host machine.

-#### Misc
+### Misc

 The default user name in JupyterLab is `jovyan`.